 A Visit to La Fenella, Le Marche, Italy

-This summer, our community manager Simone Schoene and her family travelled to Italy, where they stayed at La Fenella, a small estate centered around a restored water mill.
-It’s a pastoral setting, with its own private stream and waterfalls, and acres of unspoiled nature.
-Located in Le Marche, south of Pesaro and San Marino, the area is often described as one of Italy’s best kept secrets and offers spectacular mountain scenery and unspoiled beaches.
+This summer, our community manager Simone Schoene and her family travelled to Italy, where they stayed at La Fenella, a small estate built around a restored water mill.
+Located in Le Marche, south of Pesaro and San Marino, the area is often described as one of Italy’s best kept secrets, with spectacular mountain scenery and unspoiled beaches – and it's easy to see why.
+La Fenella is a gloriously pastoral setting, with its own private stream and waterfalls, plus acres of unspoiled countryside.

 “We had the most amazing stay,” she tells us.
 “The renovated water mill shows in every corner the passion and love the owners Jeannette and René have put in to create this gem.
 Surrounded by lush nature, it is an oasis in a valley, providing a natural pool to cool off in during warm days or after a hike on their own hill.